-Relationships are an important and integral component of children's learning.
+Relationships are important to children's learning.
 We promote the development of relationships by:

-- · Acknowledging families and their strength, - Fostering reciprocal relationships with all members of our pre-school community, - Respecting parent's knowledge of their child, - Empowering and encouraging families to act in partnership, create strong and respected interactions and communication with families, - Advocating for children and early childhood educators within our pre-school and community, - Respecting each educator's contribution, life, experience, skills and creativity within the team, and - Maintaining high professional standards and work practices (by keeping abreast of best practice and research).
+- Acknowledging families and their strength, - Fostering reciprocal relationships with all members of our pre-school community, - Respecting parent's knowledge of their child, - Empowering and encouraging families to act in partnership, create strong and respected interactions and communication with families, - Advocating for children and early childhood educators within our pre-school and community, - Respecting each educator's contribution, life, experience, skills and creativity within the team, and - Maintaining high professional standards and work practices (by keeping abreast of trends and research).